AYURVEDIC MEDICINE Background

 Nasya (adminsitration of errhine herbs or oils) - involves administration of medicated oil or herbs through the nose to cleanse accumulated Kapha toxins (Mucus) from the head and neck region.
 This procedure gently cleanses the upper respiratory tract and sinuses hence may be useful for a range of health problems in these area such as sinusitis, allergic rhinitis, migraine, chronic and tension headaches.

-Rakta mokshna or blood letting is a specilased form of Panchakarma procedure generally only performed at specialized centres under close observation and is not available with us .
+Rakta mokshna or blood letting is a specialised form of Panchakarma procedure generally only performed at specialised centres under close observation and is not available with us .